 Watering-in recommendations are the same for insecticides.
-If control is for surface-feeding insects, don’t water-in.
-Although Acelepryn® and Meridian® 25WG insecticides are more forgiving than most insecticides when they are not watered in within 24 hours, it is still recommended that they are watered in.
-The key is to target the upper 1 to 2 in. of soil where the insects hatch and develop.
+Although Acelepryn® and Meridian® 25WG insecticides are more forgiving than most insecticides when they are not watered in within 24 hours, it's still recommended that they are watered in.
+The key is to target the upper 1-2 in. of soil where the insects hatch and develop.